-Teachers should review the information contained in each child's cumulative record.
+During the first two weeks of school, each teacher should review the information contained in each child's cumulative record.
 These folders are kept in the Records Room.
 Please sign the cumulative records out and back in before leaving that day.